KingScooty/creativenightly.com/app/_posts/2016-02-26-Slushie-the-pre-packaged-gulp-pipeline.md

 slushie(water);
 ~~~

-It's still an early concept, and for that reason, only Sass related tasks are bundled for now.
-However, these Sass related tasks cover the entire workflow of development and output for production.
-The tasks include:

-- Development
-  - Linting
-  - Sourcemaps
-  - Autoprefixing
-  - Watch
-- Production
-  - Linting
-  - Autoprefixing
-  - Optimisation *(Sorting, removing duplicates etc.)*
-  - Minification

-I'm keen to give it a test drive, and I'd really like whoever reads this to give it a go, and provide feedback in the comments, and on the [github issues](https://github.com/kingscooty/slushie/issues){:target="\_blank"} page.
+This is still an early concept, and for that reason, only Sass related tasks are bundled for now, but I'd really like whoever reads this to give it a go, and provide feedback in the comments, and on the [github issues](https://github.com/kingscooty/slushie/issues){:target="\_blank"} page.
 Feature requests and pull requests are definitely welcome too!

 Slushie might be a silly idea, but I've not seen this done before, and I know it will save me a lot of time getting a simple pipeline setup without having to toy with boilerplate, and I'm sure there's a lot of you out there that feel the same!